-If your cough does not go away and is accompanied by symptoms like wheezing, fever, chills, or yellow, green, or bloody phlegm, contact your healthcare provider immediately.
+If your cough doesn’t go away and is accompanied by symptoms like wheezing, fever, chills, or yellow, green, or bloody phlegm, contact your healthcare provider immediately.

 TCM Cough Treatments

-Traditional Chinese Medicine (TCM) believes that lungs are susceptible to external pathogens like cold, fire, heat, wind, dampness, and dryness.
+Traditional Chinese Medicine (TCM) believes that the Lungs are susceptible to external pathogens like Cold, Fire, Heat, Wind, Dampness, and Dryness.
 The most significant cause of a cough is the wind pathogen.
 It can also act in concert with other pathogens and present as bouts of cough with unique characteristics.

 Chinese cough medicine

 Multiple trials have found that Chinese cough medicine has a potentially positive clinical effect on coughs.
 The use of Chinese cough syrup and similar formulations treated the main cough symptoms whilst showing no adverse side effects whatsoever.

 Additionally, a 2013 study concluded that Chinese herbal medicine effectively improved core symptoms of post-infectious cough (acute cough symptoms lasting three to eight weeks), acted better and had earlier antitussive (cough suppression) effects.
 The herbal medicine was considered safe without any side effects.

 In another 2013 clinical study, results found that Chinese medicine treatments could ease and improve the syndrome of cough variant asthma.